-A cabin, shining waters and a beautiful spot for a bonfire; renting a cottage in Ontario is a great way to get that perfect holiday.
-When it comes to cottage season however, most people think of the summer.
-But, there’s a lot of good reasons why fall is a great time too:
+A cabin, shining waters, and a beautiful spot for a bonfire; renting a cottage in Ontario is a great way to get that perfect holiday.
+When it comes to cottage season, most people think of the summer.
+But there are a lot of good reasons why fall is a great time, too.

-For cottage owners, renting your property out can be a great way to defray some of the costs of keeping your seasonal home.
-And, for renters, the fall season isn’t typically considered high-season so renting will cost less than if you rented during the summer.
-But before any keys are handed over, there are a few things both parties should know:
+For cottage owners, renting your property out can be a great way to defray some of the costs of keeping a seasonal home.
+For renters, you may be able to rent a cottage for less, since the summer is considered the high season for cottaging.
+But before any keys are handed over, there are a few things both parties should know.

 Having a clear contract that outlines the terms of a renter’s stay is the best way to make sure both parties walk away happy.
-Make sure even smaller issues are addressed in the contract because many disagreements between cottage owners and renters happen because the rules haven’t been clearly communicated.
+Make sure even small issues are addressed in the contract; many disagreements between cottage owners and renters are a result of expectations not being clearly communicated at the outset.

-The rental agreement should address items like: how many people the cottage can accommodate, the rental period, the check-in and check-out times, the location, whether or not smoking or pets are allowed, the payment structure, deposits required, the cancellation policy, and the responsibilities of both the owner and renter (the condition of the property, damages, cleaning, repairs and the like).
+The rental agreement should address items like: how many people the cottage can accommodate; the rental period; the check-in and check-out times; the location; whether smoking or pets are allowed; the payment structure; deposits required; the cancellation policy, and the responsibilities of both the owner and renter (the condition of the property, damages, cleaning, repairs, to name a few).

-Renters out there, do not be afraid to ask questions.
-Cottages come in all shapes and sizes—so be sure to:
+Prospective renters, don’t be afraid to ask questions.
+Cottages come in all shapes and sizes, so be sure to:

 - Get recent photos of the cottage